sebastienrousseau/dotfiles/docs/README.md

 There are also many ways in which you can participate in this project, for
 example:

-- [Submit bugs and feature requests](https://github.com/sebastienrousseau/dotfiles/issues/new), and help us verify as they are checked in,
+- [Submit bugs and feature requests][issues], and help us verify as they are checked in,
-- Review [source code changes](https://github.com/sebastienrousseau/dotfiles/pulls), and help us improve our code quality,
+- Review [source code changes][download], and help us improve our code quality,
-- Review the [documentation](https://github.com/sebastienrousseau/dotfiles/docs) and make pull requests for anything from typos to additional and new content.
+- Review the [documentation][docs] and make pull requests for anything from typos to additional and new content.

 Please read carefully through our
 [Contributing Guidelines][contributing]